csaid/csaid.github.io/_posts/2015-09-13-presidential-debates.md

 ---
 layout: post
-title: The debate CNN wanted and the debate the candidates wanted.
+title: The debate CNN wanted and the debate the candidates wanted
 ---

 In last night's Republican presidential debate, the CNN moderators tried very hard to pit individual candidates against each other.
 Pretty much every question was along the lines of: "Candidate A, what do you think about Candidate B's attacks on you?"